 Thousands of families were affected by the explosion.
 In the days following the explosion, many families slept in shattered homes or temporary accommodation, while also facing the deadly threat of the coronavirus pandemic.

 "This explosion threatens to push many who were already suffering further into poverty and hunger."

 Christine Allen, CAFOD Director

-At least 300,000 homes have been damaged, and many are no longer habitable, said the Beirut governor, Marwan Abboud.
-The UN has estimated that the total damages could reach 3-5 billion USD.
+At least 300,000 homes were damaged, according to the Beirut governor Marwan Abboud and the UN now estimates that the total damages could reach 3-5 billion USD.